gboeing/ppd534/syllabus/readme.md

 Mar 05 - APIs and Sentiment

-Readings prior to class:
+Readings to be completed prior to class:

   - Wheelan ch.
 5-8
   - Schweitzer twitter

-Reading response 4 due midnight before class
+Reading response 4 due by 23:59 the night before class